-Criterion addressed Name of the Indicator Baseline at the start of HE Results for 2023 Target 2027 (or partial earlier target) Additionality Progress towards (financial and in-kind) contributions from partners other than the Union - i.e. committed vs. actual N/A EUR 70M IKAA certified for a total 166M signed Total In kind contribution: EUR 576 million Total financial contribution to the JU running costs: EUR 24 million Additionality / Synergies Additional investments triggered by the EU contribution, including qualitative impacts related to additional activities N/A Over the course of the programme, EU-Rail members contribute with additional activities, including mobilisation of private investment and national/regional programmes.
+Criterion addressed Name of the Indicator Baseline at the start of HE Results for 2023 Target 2027 (or partial earlier target) Additionality Progress towards (financial and in-kind) contributions from partners other than the Union - i.e. committed vs. actual N/A EUR 70M IKAA certified for a total 166M signed Additionality / Synergies Additional investments triggered by the EU contribution, including qualitative impacts related to additional activities N/A Over the course of the programme, EU-Rail members contribute with additional activities, including mobilisation of private investment and national/regional programmes.
 Expected according to IKAA Plan 2022- 2024: 2024 amended = EUR 73M Estimated 2024 amended value of IKAA linked to JU objectives/KPIs - EUR 5.7M Estimated 2024 amended value of IKAA link to JU projects/topics - EUR 67M Target 2022- 2024: EUR 150,5 million Directionality Overall (public and private, in-kind and cash) investments mobilised towards EU priorities 0 EUR 243,9M funding in signed grants linked to the following EU priorities: - European Green Deal - Europe fit for digital age EUR 600 million